Skip to main content

 About

-Shadow Labyrinth is a single player platformer game.
+Shadow Labyrinth is a single player platformer game with a science fiction theme.
 It was developed by Bandai Namco Studios Inc. and was released on July 17, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews